 the workshops

-During their lunch break they will watch a presentation about bullying, put on by the Bridgnorth Endowed School drama group.
+During their lunch break they will watch a presentation about bullying, presented by The Bridgnorth Endowed School Drama Group.

 Children are with trained and vetted volunteer adults at all times.